ICP-Hub-Kenya/AI-Agents/readme.md

 Check out more [here](https://internetcomputer.org/ai-agents)

-Here are some AI agents that could be built during the Botathon:
+Here are some AI agents that someone can build:
  **Command bots** which accept a command from an OpenChat user from within the OpenChat interface.
 - **Integration bots** which accept a command from an external system using an API key.
 - **Autonomous bots** which generate their own commands and interact with the OpenChat backend autonomously.